pcheek13/MorningMirror/modules/MMM-DailyWeatherPrompt/README.md

   config: {
     units: "imperial", // or "metric"
     updateInterval: 10 * 60 * 1000, // 10 minutes
-    promptText: "Enter City, ST or ZIP",
     showFeelsLike: true,
     showHumidity: true,
-    showWind: true,
-    allowLocationChange: true
+    showWind: true
   }
 }
 ```

 ### Notes
 - The module uses the free [Open-Meteo](https://open-meteo.com/) APIs (geocoding + current forecast).
 No API key required.
-- If `config.location` is empty, the module will prompt on-screen.
-The chosen value is saved to `localStorage` on the client.
+- Set or change the location in the MMM-HamburgerMenu settings tray; the module listens for `LOCATION_UPDATED` and refreshes automatically.
 - `units` follows Open-Meteo options: `imperial` for °F/mph, `metric` for °C/km/h.

 ## Interaction

-1. On first load (no location configured), the module displays an input prompt.
-2. Enter `City, ST` or a ZIP/postal code and click **Save** (or press **Enter**).
+1. Open the MMM-HamburgerMenu settings tray (bottom-right gear) and enter `City, ST` or a ZIP/postal code.
-3. Use the on-screen keypad: **ZIP** mode defaults to numbers, and the **Letters** toggle switches to city input.
-You can still type with a physical keyboard.
-4. Click **Save** to fetch weather data (current temp, summary, high/low, feels-like, humidity, wind, and the last updated time) plus a 5-day forecast.
+2. The module receives the `LOCATION_UPDATED` notification, saves the value locally, and fetches weather data (current temp, summary, high/low, feels-like, humidity, wind, and the last updated time) plus a 5-day forecast.
-5. Tap the gear at the bottom of the module to re-open the location prompt and save a new city/ZIP whenever you move your mirror.

 ## File overview